anonaddy/anonaddy/README.md

 ## FAQ

+#### **Why is it called AnonAddy?**

+AnonAddy is short for "Anonymous Email Address".
+The word "Addy" is internet slang for email address, e.g.

+> "My email addy is being spammed.
+I should've kept it private."

 #### **Why did you make this site?**

 I made this service after trying a few other options that do a similar thing.
 I was really interested in how they worked and loved the thought of protecting my real email addresses from spam.